MannShah720/Travel-Journal/README.md

 - Passing props to components
 - Destructuring props
-- Using `.map()` to turn an array of data into components for cleaner, declarative code (typically an API is used but for now i just used the `data.js` file for learning)
+- Using `.map()` to turn an array of data into components for cleaner, declarative code
 - Using an ID for the key prop
 - Using the spread operator `...entry` to spread key-value pairs in objects as separate props for cleaner code